What it is:

 Interlibrary Loan (also called ILL) is a network where individual libraries will, under certain conditions, borrow materials from and lend materials to other libraries in the network.
 ILL services are available to students, faculty, administration, and staff of Villa Maria College.
 Alumni, trustees, and AcademicSHARE users are not eligible for ILL services at this time.

 How it works:

-To get materials from other libraries, users must contact Lucy Bungo at email@example.com or (716) 961-1863.
+To get materials from other libraries, users must contact Lucy Waite at firstname.lastname@example.org or 716-961-1863.
 Users may request books, journal articles, audiovisual media, music CDs, and dissertations/theses intended for classroom use or research.
 Items that may not be requested include but are not limited to items already owned by the Library, items on reserve, textbooks or other course material, entire journal issues, computer software, or electronic supplemental material access codes.

 How much it costs:

 There is usually no charge to obtain materials through ILL.
 Librarians will make every effort to get materials free of charge; if there will be a cost associated with obtaining an item, users will be offered the opportunity to decline completion of the request before charges are incurred.

 The length of time it takes for an ILL item to arrive depends on how long it takes the lending library to receive the request and ship the item out.
 Articles usually but not always arrive within a week.
 All other materials usually but not always arrive within two weeks.
 The Library does not guarantee any specific time frame for the arrival of an item.
 When an ILL item arrives, users will be notified via an email and a phone call.
 Items that arrive in electronic format (such as articles or book chapters) will be included as attachments to the notification emails.
 Physical items will be held at the circulation desk for pickup by the user.